mrazomej/phd/docs/src/chapter_05/section_08_channel_capacity.md

 to the real distribution.
 But *a priori* there is no way of knowing how many moments should be included to capture the distribution's essence.
 In principle, two moments could suffice to describe the entire distribution as happens with the Gaussian distribution.
-To compare the effect that including more or fewer constraints on the maximum entropy inference, we constructed maximum entropy distributions using an increasing number of moments from 2 to 6.
+To compare the effect of including more or fewer constraints on the maximum entropy inference, we constructed maximum entropy distributions using an increasing number of moments from 2 to 6.
 We then computed the Kullback-Leibler divergence $D_{KL}$ of the form